21 Apr Reduce, Reuse and Recycle To Create A Green Home(Last Updated On: July 26, 2018)

-Earth Day, which has been recognized in the US since 1970, provides an opportunity for us to think about how our actions impact the environment.
+Earth Day provides an opportunity for us to think about how our actions impact the environment.
 Typically, communities celebrate the movement through acts of conservation and group activities like cleaning parks.
-Like so many things, our actions start at home and there are many small steps we can do to create a green home.
+Like so many things, actions start at home.
+This means there are many small steps we can do to create a green home.

 1. Reduce Energy Consumption with LED Light Bulbs